openbsd/xenocara/lib/mesa/docs/macos.rst

 -  macOS is picky about its build-time environment.
 Type `brew sh` before building to get the Homebrew dependencies in your path.

+Mesa's default builds with the Apple GLX uses Mesa as a front for the hardware-accelerated system OpenGL framework, to provide hardware acceleration to X11 applications on macOS running via XQuartz.

+Mesa's software rasterizers also work on macOS.
+To build, set the build options `-Dosmesa=true -Dglx=gallium-xlib` and select an appropriate Gallium software rasterizer.

-At the moment, only the software rasterizers are supported on macOS.
-Stay tuned for updates here!
+For native hardware, stay tuned for updates here!